mittalgovind/mittalgovind.github.io/_posts/2024-23-12-wavepulse-paper.md

   - Audio
 ---

 WavePulse paper is now available on arXiv!
-Check it out [here](https://arxiv.org/abs/2412.17998).
+Check it out <a href="https://arxiv.org/abs/2412.17998" target="_blank"
+            rel="noopener noreferrer">here.</a>